leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 6. Using the snapping and trace tools in QGIS, digitize the line that runs down the center of the valley bottom.

 What is this Layer?
 This line shows the center of the valley bottom.
+It is useful in data analysis.

 #### Lines of Evidence: